 As of Fall 2021, the Social Work Minor requires the successful (grade of C- or better) completion of 15 social work credits.
 If you declared the minor prior to Fall 2021, you must successfully complete 12 credits.

-- Register with the BASW Program Director Toya Jones who will certify that they are completing the social work minor to the student’s academic record.
+- Register with the BASW and PhD Program Assistant Carolyn Falk who will certify that they are completing the social work minor to the student’s academic record.

 - Complete (with a grade of C- or better) The Social Work Minor requires the successful completion of 15 credits from the following list of courses:

 - SOCWRK 1000: Introduction to Social Work (Required for all subsequent courses with the exception of SOCWRK 1005.)
 This is a service-learning course and requires 45 hours of volunteer service.
 Offered Fall and Spring Terms

 - SOCWRK 1005: Foundations of the Welfare State (offered in Fall Term)